 Pt III: Gunpowder and Spices

-“Jack I’d like you to meet Mirabelle’ said James, abruptly.
+Jack, I’d like you to meet Mirabelle.

-“Lovely to meet you” he jittered.
+Lovely to meet you, he jittered.

-“The pleasure is mine, are you certain it’s mutual, you seem terrified!”
-She sympathetically jested, evidently being all too familiar with the feeling.
+The pleasure is mine, are you certain it’s mutual, you seem terrified, she sympathetically jested.

-“How do you know Uncle James?”
+How do you know Uncle James?

-“James?
-Laurus, my husband over there and James go years back, ever since I’ve known Laurus, James has been around, rather like a barnacle to a boat aren’t you James!”
+James?
+Laurus and James go years back, ever since I’ve known Laurus, James has always been around, rather like a barnacle to a boat aren’t you James.

-“It seems neither you nor your husband’s brilliant sense of wit got lost at sea, dear Mirabelle” James jived.
+It seems neither you nor your husband’s sense of wit got lost at sea, James jived.

-“I’m terribly insulted you’d suspect such a thing to ever happen, God forbid it” she retorted.
+I’m terribly insulted you’d suspect such a thing to ever happen, God forbid it, she retorted.

-“Laurus and I used to work together you see, we used to sail together as Merchant’s trading” said James.
+Laurus and I used to work together you see, we used to sail together as Merchant’s said James.

-“All over, at times we’d be on the North Coast of Morocco, other’s around India, incredibly beautiful lands Jack” he reminisced.
+All over, at times we’d be on the North Coast of Morocco, other’s around India, incredibly beautiful places Jack, he reminisced.